 - Students may have a parent who completed college but grew up with a parent or guardian who did not

 Note that not all students who identify as first generation also identify as low income, and vice versa.
-FGLI students’ stories, like all students’ stories, are complex and unique and allowing students to self-define is central.
+FLI students’ stories, like all students’ stories, are complex and unique and allowing students to self-define is central.

-Each resource and community highlighted within this site may address a particular aspect of FGLI experience, and therefore may use different definitions.
+Each resource and community highlighted within this site may address a particular aspect of FLI experience, and therefore may use different definitions.
 Fords Firsts, for example, speaks specifically to the experience of students who identify as first generation to college.
 LIFTFar, on the other hand, uses financial aid data to determine eligibility for resources.

 LIFTFAR stands for Low-Income and First-in-Their-Family Assistance and Resources.
 While the College’s commitment to low-income and first-in-family students finds deepest expression in our financial aid policy, there are often needs that are felt in the regular flow of a student’s life which fall outside the parameters of overall financial aid packages.
 LIFTFAR aims to help fill these gaps.